top of page

 Looking Forward

 As I write this now, having actually delivered that WitCon session, I can say this was the right first step for me.
-The experience taught me about solo conference speaking, about refining content for a live audience who's never seen you before, and about the incredible support that exists in communities like WitCon for first-time speakers.
+The experience taught me about solo conference speaking, about refining content for a live audience who's never seen you before, and about the incredible support that exists in communities like WitCon for new speakers.

 But back in September, when I got that acceptance email, I remember feeling more excited than anything else.
 And a little terrified.
 And deeply grateful to the person whose LinkedIn post prompted me to apply in the first place.
+I got great data for myself from this experience, too - how to sharpen by presentation for the next time, both in delivery and content.

 Related Links: